pitsianis/AdaptiveHierarchicalRegularBinning.jl/jcon-proposal.md

 - Sorting `R` and `Vn` has several benefits, one of which is the memory access pattern that it offers.
 Since we only access `V` through the `T` tree, we only access points that are in the same node. `Rs`, and by extension `Vns`, describes a node of `T` with a contiguous block of memory, making operations on nodes cache-friendly.

-- `T` is not a linked-tree. `T` is a tree stored densely in memory as a `Vecor{Node}`.
+- `T` is not a linked-tree. `T` is a tree stored densely in memory as a `Vector{Node}`.
 Each `Node` of `T` is aware of their children and parent using their indices in this dense `Vector{Node}`.

-#### Parallel Sorting
+#### Parallel Partial Sorting
-The nature of the Morton curve lends itself to parallelization schemes.
-As stated in previous sections each element in the `R` vector is an index in the Morton curve.
-This bit-field can be further analyzed since it contains information about the node location of the corresponding point.
-A Morton curve index can be divided into `L` groups of `d` bits, each group describes the node location on the appropriate level.
-This property can be exploited using an MSD radix-sort, which can be parallelized.
-In each recursion the sub-arrays to be sorted are densely packed in memory and mutually exclusive from one another, eliminating problems like cache locality, data races and data dependencies.
+The  Morton curve bit-field denotes the tree node of each point.
+The partial sorting using the Most Significant Digit (MSD) radix-sort, places the points to the corresponding bins.
+Points that fall within the same bin do not get sorted.
+The radix sort runs in parallel: the partition of digits is done with a parallel count sort, and then each digit subset is processed independently in parallel.

-#### Sparse Tree
+#### Adaptive Tree
-Assuming the depth of `T` is `L` and the tree is dense, then the tree is composed of `L` levels with `2^d` child nodes per node leading to a total of `(2^d)^L` nodes.
-This memory requirement is impractical for larger values of `d` and `L`.
-One way to reduce this memory requirement is for the `T` tree to be sparse.
-In a sparse tree, nodes that do not contain any points are not stored in memory, since we would never need to operate on such a node.
-A sparse tree has the same space complexity of `O((2^d)^L)` as a dense tree would, but in real-world applications with real-world data, the actual memory requirement is significantly less since most of the lower-level nodes would be empty and thus not stored.
+Tree nodes that do not contain any points are not stored.

 ### References